In The Beginning…

 It’s this “discomfort” experienced by some women that gets tagged as ‘side-effects’.
 Technically, your body is adjusting to the reintroduction of the hormone progesterone as distinct from responding adversely.

-In the case of severe wake-up in the body where the symptoms of estrogen dominance are exaggerated and debilitating, we MIGHT recommended for her to double her dose for the first 6-8 weeks in conjunction with a premium phytoestrogen formulation to help ride out this phase.
+In the case of severe wake-up in the body where the symptoms of estrogen dominance are exaggerated and debilitating, we MIGHT recommend for her to double her dose for the first 6-8 weeks in conjunction with a premium phytoestrogen formulation to help ride out this phase.

 The best way to reduce your body’s ESTROGEN burden: